How We Score Credit Cards

 Categories & weightings

-Our analysis of the primary use cases of all cards in the database produced seven primary card categories:
+Our analysis of the primary use cases of all cards in the database produced six primary card categories:

 - Balance Transfer